 Admissions requirements for the Master of Education degree are as follows:

-- the completion of a baccalaureate degree from an accredited institution with a cumulative grade point average of 3.0 or higher on a 4.0 scale;
+- earned baccalaureate degree from an accredited institution with a cumulative grade-point average of minimum 3.0;

 To qualify for the Master of Education Degree, a candidate must:

-- complete all requirements no later than five years after matriculation;
+- Complete all program requirements not later than five years after matriculation;

-- submit and defend an electronic portfolio to the satisfaction of program faculty during the candidate’s final semester.
+- Complete, present, defend, and pass an electronic portfolio to the satisfaction of the portfolio evaluation committee during the candidate’s final semester.

 Candidates who fail to maintain a 3.0 or higher grade–point average, or do not demonstrate the dispositions necessary to assume the responsibilities of a classroom teacher, are subject to dismissal from the program after review by the Department of Education.

 At the time of matriculation, each student will meet with the Director of Graduate Programs to design a Study Plan, which candidates are to follow.
 Candidates will have regular meetings with the Director of Graduate Programs for purposes of discussing academic progress and planning.